Resources and Documents

 1. Team Construction

-Players are responsible for ensuring that their team adheres to any restrictions set forth by the tournament format and this document.
+Competitors are responsible for ensuring that their team adheres to any restrictions set forth by the tournament format and this document.
 The rules and restrictions that follow are considered the Standard format.

 1.1 Battle Team Setup